Acceptance Devices | Tap to Pay on Android Acceptance Devices App

 Start transactions directly from the Android device.

-Quickest way to start accepting transactions.
+Fastest way to begin accepting payments.

 IMPORTANT

-Android device does not communicate with your POS system to share transaction details.
+When the Acceptance Devices app is in Standalone mode, the Android device does not communicate with your POS system to exchange transaction details.
+You are responsible for reconciling transactions with your internal systems and records.

 For information about other modes available in the Acceptance Devices app, see:

-Enabling Standalone Mode in the Acceptance Devices App
+Enable Standalone Mode in the Acceptance Devices App

 Follow these steps to enable Standalone mode in the Acceptance Devices